This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-This dessert comes together fast, so have all your ingredients measured and ready before you start.
+This dessert cooks quickly, so have all ingredients measured and ready before you start.

-• Melt the Butter: In an 8-inch or 10-inch stainless steel or cast-iron skillet, melt the butter over medium-low heat.
+• Melt the butter in an 8-inch or 10-inch stainless steel or cast-iron skillet over medium-low heat.

-• Add the Bananas: Slice a ripe banana and add it to the skillet.
-Stir gently, letting the bananas soften for about a minute.
+• Slice the banana and add it to the skillet.
+Stir gently until the banana softens, about 1 minute.

-Pro Tip: Measure the rum into a bowl before adding it to the pan to prevent spills or flare-ups.
+• Measure 2 tablespoons of rum into a small bowl before adding it to the skillet.
+This helps prevent spills or flare-ups.
+Let the sauce simmer briefly.

-• Serve Immediately: Spoon the warm sauce over a scoop of vanilla ice cream and enjoy.
+• Spoon the warm bananas and sauce over a scoop of vanilla ice cream and serve immediately.

 Notes

-• Measure the Rum First: Always pour rum into a small bowl before adding it to the pan—never straight from the bottle.
-This prevents spills and keeps things safe.
+• Measure the rum into a small bowl before adding it to the pan.
+Never pour rum directly from the bottle to prevent spills or flare-ups.

-• Use a Long Lighter for Flambé: If flambéing, use a long-reach lighter and tilt the pan slightly toward the flame.
-This helps ignite the alcohol vapor instead of the liquid.
+• If flambéing, use a long-reach lighter and carefully tilt the pan to ignite the alcohol vapors.

 Nutrition